Ronnie Biggs: Great Train Robbery

 After an accomplice failed to carry out his instructions to burn down Leatherslade Farm to destroy any evidence there, Biggs's fingerprints were found on a tomato sauce bottle by Metropolitan Police investigators.
 Three weeks later, he was arrested in South London, along with 11 other members of the gang.
 In 1964, nine of the 15-strong gang, including Biggs, were jailed for the crime.
 Most received sentences of 30 years.

 Escape and abscondment

 Biggs served 15 months before escaping from Wandsworth Prison on 8 July 1965, scaling the wall with a rope ladder and dropping onto a waiting removal van.
-He fled to Brussels by boat then sent a note to his wife to join him in Paris where he had acquired new identity papers and was undergoing plastic surgery.
+He fled to Brussels by boat before sending a note to his wife to join him in Paris where he had acquired new identity papers and was undergoing plastic surgery.
 During his time in prison, Charmian had started an extramarital relationship and was pregnant by the time of his escape to the Continent.
 Choosing to support her husband, she had an illegal abortion in London and then travelled with their two sons to Paris to join Biggs.